The average and minimum salary in Helsinki, Finland show the economic reality and the income standards in this Northern European country

 Average Salary in Helsinki, Finland

-The average salary in Helsinki is around € 2,500 euros per month.
+The average salary in Helsinki is around € 2,650 euros per month as of 2022.
 This figures are for net salaries.
 Helsinki has the highest salaries in Finland, but also the highest cost of living.
 The difference from other Finnish cities is notable especially when you consider property and rent prices.
+Other cities like Turku, Jyväskylä and Tampere have similar prices when it comes to most services.
+Buying or renting property in this other cities is notably cheaper.

 It is important to stress that despite Finland’s high cost of living, it is still considerably lower than in their Nordic neighbors such as Sweden and Norway.